otienosteve/python-p3-post-put-request-lab/README.md

 implement the following endpoints and the required functionality.

 - `POST /add_employee`: creates a new Employee Instance when supplied with an JSON Object of the employee data, It should also respond with the appropriate status code
-    - implement an exception handler for a non existent entry in the database which should yield the appropriate status code and the message "Employee already exists"
+    - implement an error handler for a non existent entry in the database which should yield the appropriate status code and the message "Employee already exists"
 - `PUT  '/employees/full_update/:id`: updates all the details of employee with the corresponding id, it should respond with appropriate status code.